javascript-tutorial/en.javascript.info/2-ui/1-document/06-dom-attributes-and-properties/article.md

 - `elem.removeAttribute(name)` -- to remove the attribute.
 - `elem.attributes` is a collection of all attributes.

-For most needs, DOM properties can serve us well.
+For most situations using DOM properties is preferable.
 We should refer to attributes only when DOM properties do not suit us, when we need exactly attributes, for instance:

 - We need a non-standard attribute.
 But if it starts with `data-`, then we should use `dataset`.
 - We want to read the value "as written" in HTML.
 The value of the DOM property may be different, for instance the `href` property is always a full URL, and we may want to get the "original" value.